-Specific absorption in Y3Al5O12:Eu ceramics and the role of stable Eu2+ in the energy transfer processes
+Specific absorption in Y3Al5O12:Eu ceramics and the role of stable Eu2+ in energy transfer processes†

-Several sets of Eu-doped Y3Al5O (YAG) ceramic samples were synthesized by vacuum sintering technique.
+Several sets of Eu-doped Y3Al5O12 (YAG) ceramic samples were synthesized by the vacuum sintering technique.
 Their structural, optical and magnetic properties were investigated by means of X-ray diffraction, X-ray fluorescence, optical absorption, time-resolved luminescence spectroscopy and electron paramagnetic resonance.
-Multiple annealing in different atmospheres was employed to understand the nature of strong specific absorption bands found in these ceramics peaking at about 250, 370 and 550 nm.
-The influence of sintering aids used during the ceramics preparation (such as tetraethyl orthosilicate and/or magnesium oxide) on the optical properties is thoroughly studied.
-The charge transfer transition in the EuY2+ + F+ pair center is suggested to explain the nature of these absorption bands which is also supported by the peculiarities of the Eu2+ 5d–4f and F/F+ luminescence occurrence.
-Application potential of the studied ceramics in industrial implementations is discussed as well.
+Multiple annealing in different atmospheres was employed to understand the nature of strong specific absorption bands peaking at about 250, 370 and 550 nm in the case of these ceramics.
+The influence of sintering aids used during the preparation of ceramics (such as tetraethyl orthosilicate and/or magnesium oxide) on the optical properties is thoroughly studied.
+The charge transfer transition in the EuY2+ + F+ pair center is suggested to explain the nature of these absorption bands which is also supported by the peculiarities of the Eu2+ 5d–4f and F+/F luminescence occurrence.
+Application potential of the studied ceramics in the industrial implementation is discussed as well.